Rackspace Technology Inc. (RXT) Stock: A SWOT Analysis - News Heater

 RXT) stock’s latest price update

-The stock price of Rackspace Technology Inc. (NASDAQ: RXT) has dropped by -4.25 compared to previous close of 2.12.
-Despite this, the company has seen a fall of -10.18% in its stock price over the last five trading days.
+The stock price of Rackspace Technology Inc. (NASDAQ: RXT) has jumped by 6.10 compared to previous close of 2.13.
+Despite this, the company has seen a gain of 0.89% in its stock price over the last five trading days.
 Barron’s reported on 12/15/22 that Rackspace Ransomware Outage Continues Nearly 2 Weeks After It Started

 RXT’s Market Performance

-Rackspace Technology Inc. (RXT) has experienced a -10.18% fall in stock performance for the past week, with a -16.97% drop in the past month, and a 52.63% rise in the past quarter.
-The volatility ratio for the week is 6.33%, and the volatility levels for the past 30 days are at 9.85% for RXT..
-The simple moving average for the past 20 days is -17.76% for RXT’s stock, with a -25.32% simple moving average for the past 200 days.
+Rackspace Technology Inc. (RXT) has experienced a 0.89% rise in stock performance for the past week, with a -12.40% drop in the past month, and a 62.59% rise in the past quarter.
+The volatility ratio for the week is 8.56%, and the volatility levels for the past 30 days are at 9.35% for RXT.
+The simple moving average for the past 20 days is -6.50% for RXT’s stock, with a -15.88% simple moving average for the past 200 days.

 Analysts’ Opinion of RXT

-During the last 5 trading sessions, RXT fell by -10.18%, which changed the moving average for the period of 200-days by -46.58% in comparison to the 20-day moving average, which settled at $2.46.
-In addition, Rackspace Technology Inc. saw -31.19% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, RXT rose by +0.89%, which changed the moving average for the period of 200-days by -44.06% in comparison to the 20-day moving average, which settled at $2.40.
+In addition, Rackspace Technology Inc. saw -23.39% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading